Granite and Tokyo Tour Series 2025 No.10 Tokyo Ichoga-oka Hachiman Shrine - Japanstones.shop

 Faith Rooted in Everyday Life

-At a Glance — Ichoga-oka Hachiman Shrine
+At a Glance — Ichōga-oka Hachiman Shrine

 Item Details

-Location Asakusabashi, Taito-ku, Tokyo
+Location Asakusabashi, Taitō-ku, Tokyo

-Deity Emperor Ōjin (Hondawake-no-Mikoto, Hachiman)
+Enshrined Deity Emperor Ōjin (Hondawake-no-Mikoto, Hachiman)

-Founded 1062 CE
+Founded 1062 CE (traditional)

-Current Main Hall Concrete structure, postwar reconstruction
+Current Main Hall Concrete structure (postwar reconstruction)

 Stone Animals – Crafted with Soul by Japanese Stonemasons